pslucas0212/Configuring-External-DNS-and-DHCP-for-Satellite/README.md

 ## Satellite DNS Integration

-### Preparing and testing DNS Integration with the Satellite Server

-We want to test DNS update from the server hosting Satellite.
+We want to test DNS updates from the server hosting Satellite.
 To test DNS update, you will need bind installed to use nsupdate.
 Install or update bind-utils on the client Server as needed
 ```
 # yum list installed | grep bind-utils
 # yum install bind-utils